 Although the grass itself may not be harmful, fertilizers, insecticides, and herbicides applied to the grass can be poisonous.

-If you have difficulty breathing, contact your doctor for further information.
+Call your health care provider if you have trouble breathing.
 If breathing becomes extremely difficult, seek immediate medical help.

-Determine the following information:
+Get the following information:

 If the grass was recently treated with a chemical of any sort such as fertilizer, insecticide, or herbicide, find out the product name and ingredients.

-This call is usually unnecessary unless the person is having a severe allergic reaction to the grass or is experiencing breathing difficulties.
+This call is most often not needed unless the person is having a severe allergic reaction to the grass or is having trouble breathing.
 If the grass has recently been fertilized, sprayed with an insecticide or herbicide, or treated with a chemical in any way, contact poison control.

-The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
-This national hotline number will let you talk to experts in poisoning.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
-It does NOT need to be an emergency.
+It does not need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-Normally there are no major problems unless the patient has asthma or a severe allergic reaction to the grass.
-Recovery usually occurs.
+Normally there are no major problems unless the person has asthma or a severe allergic reaction to the grass.
+Recovery is likely.